-The total amount for guarantee charges over each period of investment in our With-Profits Fund will be no more than 2% of your benefits.
+The total deduction for guarantee charges over the lifetime of your plan is not currently more than 2% of any payment made from the fund.
 We'll review the amount of the charge from time to time.
 Charges may vary if, for example, the long term mix or type of assets held within the With-Profits Fund is changed.